To support the self-employed through the coronavirus outbreak the Government has introduced the Self-Employment Income Support Scheme (SEISS).

 It is important to add that a Finance Bill would be regarded as exceeding its proper scope if it imposed a tax which was not to be charged until after the close of the current financial year.
 To avoid this limitation, Ministers will present one or more Procedure Resolutions, if the Bill is going to contain provisions of this type.
 There are more details on this in the guide to Parliamentary procedure, Erksine May 25th edition 2019 para 36.39 (‘Scope of Finance Bills’), and in The Budget and the annual Finance Bill, Commons Briefing Paper CBP813, 13 March 2020.

-The Government intends to include provision in the Bill to amend the way the IR35 rules work in the private sector, a reform initially announced by the then Chancellor Philip Hammond in the 2018 Budget (HC Deb 29 October 2018 c661).
-Although this proposed reform has been quite controversial, the Government reiterated its view, in the Budget this March, that, “it is right to address the fundamental unfairness of the non-compliance with the existing rules, and the reform will therefore be legislated in Finance Bill 2020 … as previously announced.”
+The Government has included provision in the Bill to amend the way the IR35 rules work in the private sector, a reform initially announced by the then Chancellor Philip Hammond in the 2018 Budget (HC Deb 29 October 2018 c661).
+Although this reform has been quite controversial, the Government reiterated its view, in the 2020 Budget, that, “it is right to address the fundamental unfairness of the non-compliance with the existing rules, and the reform will therefore be legislated in Finance Bill 2020 … as previously announced.”
 (Budget 2020, HC 121, March 2020 para 2.178).

 Initially it was anticipated this change would take effect from April 2020, but at the conclusion of the debates on the Budget on 17 March, Treasury Minister Steve Barclay announced that the Government had taken the decision to defer the implementation of the reform to the off-payroll working rules for one year, to April 2021, adding that “the Government will … shortly table an additional resolution confirming that we will reintroduce the off-payroll working rules provisions by amending the Bill, with a commencement date of the 6 April 2021” (HC Deb 17 March 2020 cc905-6).